Supervisory Management Skills Program: Functional Responsibilities of the Supervisor *IN PERSON*

 Jordan Wright has experience working with private, public and not-for-profit organizations, both locally and nationally.
 Jordan is currently Lead 2025 Canada Games at Memorial University and was previously Director - Operations, Conference Services and Events with Memorial University and was responsible for the Operations of Memorial's Emera Innovation Exchange at Signal Hill Campus along with its Graduate Student Accommodations and Conference and Events services for both the Signal Hill and St. John's Campuses.
 Immediately prior to this, Jordan managed the Office of the Associate Vice-President (Facilities) at Memorial University, where he worked on the University's overall infrastructure planning, which included capital renewal and new construction projects.

 Jordan has also worked with the University's Office of Public Engagement, Gardiner Centre as well as the Government of Newfoundland and Labrador's Department of Advanced Education, Skills and Labour.
 These positions allowed him to work on a number of marketing and communications, event production, human resource development, consulting, economic and business development projects.
-Jordan has also been involved with the national Shad program since 2006 providing guidance on business plan development, project management and leadership fundamentals.
+Jordan has also been involved with Shad Canada, leading Memorial’s program while providing guidance on business plan development, project management and leadership fundamentals.

-Jordan holds a Masters of Business Administration and Bachelor of Arts (French & Economics) from Memorial University, as well as a Masters Certificate in Project Management and Masters Certificate in Leadership from York University Schulich Executive Education Centre and Project Management Institute's (PMI) Project Management Professional (PMP) designation.
+Jordan holds a Masters of Business Administration and Bachelor of Arts (French & Economics) from Memorial University, as well as a Masters Certificate in Project Management and Masters Certificate in Leadership from York University Schulich Executive Education Centre.
+Jordan holds Project Management Institute's (PMI) Project Management Professional (PMP) designation as well as being a Prosci Certified Change Management Practitioner (CCMP).
 Jordan previously held volunteer roles with the East Coast Trail Association and Horizon TNL, is a past-president of PMI NL Chapter and is a former National Vice-President of Canadian Parents for French.

 Want More Information?